Believe it or not, we used to eat the boxed stuff….a lot.

 - 2 cups GF pasta of your choice(we use Barilla GF Elbows)

-- 1 cup of vegan cheddar cheese shreds, optional for a “cheeseburger” hamburger helper
+- Optional: 1 cup of cheddar cheese shreds(regular or vegan) for a “cheeseburger” hamburger helper

 - Brown ground beef in a large skillet on medium heat breaking into small pieces.
 Drain any excess grease.

-- Add spaghetti sauce, bone broth, and seasonings to the pan and mix well.
+- Add spaghetti sauce, broth, and seasonings to the pan and mix well.

 - Once pasta is cooked through, uncover.
-Stir in cheese until melted, if using.
+Sauce will thicken as it stands.
+If using cheese, stir in until melted.

 Feel free to sub out the dried spices for fresh.
 Saute 1/2 diced onion and 1 tsp minced garlic with the ground beef.